 If you have different release templates across workspaces while custom fields and workflows also vary, create your release templates for each workspace, including any phases, milestones, dependencies and to-dos.
 Then move it to the Feature Board parking lot by adding the 'Parking lot' attribute under the Actions menu.
 This allows you to easily hide the template from your board view when you do not need it and prevents the template from showing up as a scheduled release.

 Release work tasks

 The repeatable work tasks for a release are modeled as either features or to-dos.
 To-dos work well for lightweight project management tasks where the status is either pending or complete.
 Features are the better solution when more advanced workflow and status information is required for project tracking and reporting.

-When using features in this fashion, it is recommended that you add a new feature type to help distinguish between work task features and product development related features.
+When using features in this fashion, it is recommended that you add a new feature type to help distinguish between work task features and development related features.
 This is beneficial for filtering your views and reports to best communicate status information by feature type depending on the targeted stakeholders.

 When cloning the release, any to-dos belonging to copied features will also be copied.
 Included will be the to-do name, description, assignee and attachments.
 Due dates, status, and comments will be removed.

 Create the release clone